bzminer/bzminer/README.md

   --devices                   Only log devices.
 Does not start miner --no_watchdog               Do not start watchdog service.
   --disable TEXT ...
 Disable specific GPUs from mining, separate by a space.
 Use device id in the format of pci_bus:pci_device (eg. --disable 1:0 3:0). use --devices to find device id.
+  --enable TEXT ...
+Enable specific GPUs from mining, separate by a space.
+This overrides --disable.
+Use device id in the format of pci_bus:pci_device (eg. --enable 1:0 3:0). use --devices to find device id.
   --advanced_config INT       If 1 (default 0), advanced config options will be showin in config.txt.
   --start_script TEXT         If specified, this script will run when BzMiner starts.
   --hung_gpu_ms INT           When GPU does not respond for this amount of time (ms), will be considered hung.